budnyjj/newest_horki_dev/sites/all/modules/media_colorbox/README.txt

 -------------

-1. For your configured media field, go to "Manage display" for the content type with that field and choose the "Media Colorbox" format, and configure it.
+1. For your configured media field, go to "Manage display" for the content type with that field and choose the "Media Colorbox" formatter, and configure it.
-   Choose the view mode of the file using "File view mode", and the view mode used within Colorbox using "Colorbox view mode".
+   Choose the view mode of the file using "File view mode" for how the media file will be displayed on the page, and the view mode used within Colorbox using "Colorbox view mode".

 2. If you are using the Media module to display fields, configure the chosen view modes by navigating to:

    Administration » Configuration » Media » File types » Manage display

+   Select the 'Colorbox Link' formatter for an image or text field, this will create a Colorbox link to the entity displaying the 'Colorbox view mode' inside the Colorbox.

+   The 'Colorbox Link' formatter is only available for file entities (not node, user, taxonomy or any other type of entity).
+Therefore, it is not very useful on any but 'Default' view mode for the file type being configured - unless you use the 'Rendered file' formatter for a display setting and select a view mode that uses 'Colorbox Link'.

    If you are directly using a file field, configure the chosen view modes.
    You may want to create additional view modes using hook_entity_info_alter()